-Table 6 shows that the estimated treatment on regional identity effect remains positive and statistically significant for Share Yes 1969, Share Yes 1992 and Share Yes 2005 across all bandwidths.
-The coefficient for 1969, which provides the clearest measure of regional identity, is about 13 percentage points at the smallest bandwidth of 10km.
-This reflects the medium term reaction, in a population still composed of people who themselves consciously experienced repression, and of those who grew up later and were affected through their parents or other groups in society.
-The significant and strong effects in the two referenda later documents persistence and indicates that the stronger regional identity is indeed transmitted across generations.
+in regional identity by previous generations.
+The significant and strong effects in the two referenda later document persistence and indicate that the stronger regional identity is indeed transmitted across generations.
 It ranges from 4.4 percentage points to 5.4 percentage points in 1992, and 3 to 3.9 percentage points in 2005.
 Thus, the simple OLS estimation seems to have overestimated the actual effect, but not by much.
-This supports the causal interpretation of the survey results that relied on a comparison of group means at the départment level.
+This supports the causal interpretation of the survey results, which relied on a comparison of group means at the départment level.
 The occupation and the associated attempts to suppress regional culture lead to a persistent increase in the suppressed group's regional identity.
+Panel A in Figure 5 shows the clear jump at the border for all three referenda results; Figure A14 shows the plots with a 50km bandwidth; Figure A15 shows the plot with a second order polynomial.
+In all specifications the jump at the border is always clearly visible.